tarwn/lessthandot-hugo/blogs/content/posts/2009-05-22-here-is-yet-another-reason-for-upgrading-2000.md

 ---
 I had to restore a bunch of databases yesterday from our live server running on SQL Server 2000 to a server running SQL Server 2008.
 These databases range in size from 5 GB to well over 100 GB.
 I remember when I scripted out the biggest database with all the filegroups and ran that script on a 2000 box it took over an hour to create this database.

 The reason for this is that all the filegroups get filled with zeroes.
-In SQL Server 2008 (and SQL Server 2005) this doesn&#8217;t work like that anymore.
-When you create the database, the filegroups don&#8217;t get filled with zeroes anymore.
+In SQL Server 2008 (and SQL Server 2005) this doesn't work like that anymore.
+When you create the database, the filegroups don't get filled with zeroes anymore.
 When I took the script that ran for over an hour and ran it on the SQL Server 2008 box it finished in under a minute.

 I decided to take this for a test I ran the following script on both a 2000 and a 2008 box, both are desktop XP machines.
 The script will create a database named test with a datafile of 3012.00 MB and a log file of 2321.00 MB